 - Presents a dialog where the browser options can be set.
 The browser options affect

-the behaviour of the symbol browser of the IDE.
+the behavior of the symbol browser of the IDE.

 - Presents a dialog to configure the tools menu.
 For more information, see section 6.10.5,

-- Presents a dialog to configure the behaviour of the IDE.
+- Presents a dialog to configure the behavior of the IDE.
 A sub menu is presented

 with the various aspects of the IDE:

 - General preferences, such as whether to save files automatically or not,

 and which files should be saved.
 The video mode can also be set here.

 - Controls various aspects of the edit windows.

 - Used to set the words which can be automatically completed when